 - Accepted a fare or has a passenger: Once an Uber driver has accepted a fare or picked up a passenger, Uber offers a $1 million third party liability insurance policy that covers the driver, all passengers, and third parties.
 The policy also includes uninsured/underinsured motorist (UM/UIM) coverage and contingent comprehensive and collision coverage with a $1,000 deductible.

 Lyft offers incredibly similar insurance policies for its drivers, too.
 One of the main differences is the deductible amount for the contingent comprehensive and collision coverage.

-Do You Need to Hire a Rideshare Accident Attorney?
+Do You Need to Hire an Oregon Rideshare Accident Attorney?

 Uber and Lyft seem to be eager to help people who are hurt in rideshare accidents because they have such impressive policies.
 However, you should not be overly hopeful that they will cooperate and make it easy to utilize their policies as needed.
 To be more specific, you should expect the major insurance companies that work with Uber and Lyft to still do what they do best: challenge insurance claims.

 Insurance companies make money by collecting premiums and denying or undervaluing claims, and there is no exception made for claims filed after a rideshare accident.
 Uber and Lyft might want the best for you as a customer, but the decision to honor your claim is ultimately not up to them.
 For this reason and many others, it is highly advised that you hire a rideshare accident attorney after being in a bad crash that left you seriously injured.
 With a lawyer working by your side, you will make it more difficult for the opposing lawyers to take advantage of your unfamiliarity with liability law.

 Call Our Oregon Uber & Lyft Accident Lawyers Now